hdShang/arxiv-daily/docs/cs-RO/2025-12-12/papers/251211275v1-towards-logic-aware-manipulation-a-knowledge-primitive-for-vlm-based.md

 ---
 layout: default
-title: Towards Logic-Aware Manipulation: A Knowledge Primitive for VLM-Based Assistants in Smart Manufacturing
+title: "Towards Logic-Aware Manipulation: A Knowledge Primitive for VLM-Based Assistants in Smart Manufacturing"
 ---

 # Towards Logic-Aware Manipulation: A Knowledge Primitive for VLM-Based Assistants in Smart Manufacturing